crate/cratedb-guide/docs/install/tarball.rst

 Installation from Tarball Archive
 #################################

+.. div:: sd-text-muted

-This section of the documentation outlines how to use the release archives to install CrateDB.
+    How to use the release archives to install CrateDB.

 The walkthrough is suitable to install and run CrateDB on `Unix-like`_ systems, for example Linux and macOS.

 ..
 CAUTION::